 By the economics, holding on to Greenland is a bad idea.

 We can deal with the economy of Greenland in one fell swoop: Greenland’s entire GDP is around $2b.
 The overall trade deficit is a few hundred million and has been in place for 21 years, since 1990.
 The official Danish subsidy was $512m in 2005.
 Greenland is not a going concern and would collapse within years.
-It’s hard to estimate the total subsidy sine 1946, but if we make the assumption that the subsidy is a constant percentage of Danish GDP then the subsidy totals (ignoring opportunity cost) somewhere upwards of $3–16b2.
+It’s hard to estimate the total subsidy since 1946, but if we make the assumption that the subsidy is a constant percentage of Danish GDP then the subsidy totals (ignoring opportunity cost) somewhere upwards of $3–16b2.

 Americans may find $3 billion or even $16 billion a pretty piddling sum given the colossal sums it spends (>$3t on Iraq and Afghanistan, $2.5b for B-2 Bombers, etc.); but remember the USA is the largest economy in the world with 300 million people.
 Denmark is closer to the 30th largest economy, and has just 5.6 million people.
 To get a better understanding, convert to per capita (multiplying by 60), to get a range from $180b to $960b—at which point it becomes clear that this is no laughing matter for a small country like Denmark.
 This money could have funded major projects like the Øresund Bridge.